-During our sample period, the mean household in our large discount brokerage dataset held a monthly average of 4.3 stocks worth \$47,334; the median household held a monthly average of 2.61 stocks worth \$16,210.
+2 During our sample period, the mean household in our large discount brokerage dataset held a monthly average of 4.3 stocks worth \$47,334; the median household held a monthly average of 2.61 stocks worth \$16,210.

-3 0.29% of positions are short positions for the investors in the large discount brokerage dataset that we describe in Section 2.
-When the positions are weighted by their value, 0.78% are short.
+3 0.29 percent of positions are short positions for the investors in the large discount brokerage dataset that we describe in Section II.
+When the positions are weighted by their value, 0.78 percent are short.